saadshahbaz/Covid-Vaccine-DataBase/README.md

 ## Objective

-The goal of this project is to you develop and build a database application for a real-world domain.
+The goal of this project is to develop and build a database application for a real-world domain.
 Step-by-step, designing a schema, create a database using DB2, populate the database with data, maintain, query and update your data, develop application programs, and implement a user-friendly interface.

 ## Creating a Data Model.